Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Couples who prioritize a calmer surface
+• Sleepers who prefer a quiet, non-bouncy surface

 Where it falls short